-HACA updated it Admissions and Continued Occupancy Policy (ACOP) and Section Administrative Plan to incorporate and implement all new VAWA guidelines in August 2016.
+HACA has updated the Admissions and Continued Occupancy Policy (ACOP) and Housing Choice Voucher (Section 8)Administrative Plan to incorporate the new VAWA guidelines per the VAWA Final Rule.
+These policies were adopted by the HACA Board of Commissioners at the August 17, 2017 meeting.